lagbolt/library/A Cookbook of Catalog Errors.md

 ##### First Nations

-The challenge for First Nation material is getting the language coding  and description right.
+One challenge for First Nation material is getting the language coding  and description right.
 In the case of Calgary Public Library, this is complicated by the fact that the MARC 546 field -- language note -- is not displayed by the OPAC, although it's possible it's included in search.

 ###### Nakoda

-For Nakoda language materials, another wrinkle is that the LC does not have a language code for Nakoda.
+For Nakoda language materials, another wrinkle is that the LC doesn't have a language code for Nakoda.
 In the Calgary catalog, one Nakoda item is coded Dakota, which looks right.

 If you do a keyword search on Nakoda, you'll get 38 items, of which 22 have Language=Undetermined.
 Most of these should be coded Nakoda (i.e., Dakota) or bilingual.
 Many should also have a subject heading for bilingual materials.